HIV Treatment in Singapore

 What Is HIV?

+The human immunodeficiency virus (HIV) is a virus that damages the body’s immune system, rendering the body too weak to fight off infections and diseases effectively.
 Currently, there is no cure for HIV, but treatments such as antiretroviral therapy can alleviate symptoms and keep the virus under control, allowing patients to lead normal, healthier and longer lives.
 HIV screening in Singapore aims to catch the virus as early as possible and prevent it from developing into AIDS.

 What Causes HIV?